How to Apply for Financial Aid

-Note: If you plan to enroll in the program and use federal financial aid in Summer 2018, you will need to submit a 2017–2018 FAFSA by June 30, 2018, midnight Central Time.
+Note: If you are planning to enroll in one of our on campus programs and use federal financial aid in Summer 2018, please submit a 2017–2018 FAFSA by June 30, 2018, midnight Central Time.
 Otherwise, you will not receive federal financial aid for the Summer 2018 term.
 Please also complete your 2018–2019 FAFSA application in order to be considered for financial aid for Fall 2018 through Summer 2019.

 - Step 2: View and Accept Your Financial Aid Awards in Wavenet

 You will receive an email notification to your Pepperdine email address when you have been awarded financial aid, along with instructions to log into the University portal, Wavenet, to accept, decline, or reduce each financial aid award in Wavenet before your aid can be processed by the Financial Aid Office.

 For detailed instructions on how to view and accept, decline or reduce your financial aid awards, view the Wavenet Financial Aid Guide.

 - Step 3: Complete Entrance Counseling (New loan borrowers at GSEP only)